milkteamc/AutoTreeChop/README.md

 # AutoTreeChop

-## All introduction are in Spigot page
+## All introduction are in Modrinth page

 A auto tree chopping plugin for milkteamc.
 Discord: https://discord.gg/uQ4UXANnP2